jrmarcum/BasicsOfJupyterNotebooks/README.md

-# Basics of Coding Jupyter Notebooks
+# Basics of Jupyter Notebooks